Quad-SMU

 Power supply product.
 This beast was a 256 channel(!!!),

-water-cooled, power supply with independent DACs and ADCs
+liquid-cooled, power supply, with independent DACs and ADCs

 for each channel.
 It used 256 of another Analog Devices IC, the

-AD5560, a single channel Device Power Supply.
-This part is similar
+AD5560, a single channel Device Power Supply (DPS).
+This part is

-in architecture to the AD5522.
-I became very familiar with the
+similar in architecture to the AD5522.
+I became very familiar with

-AD5560.
-These 2 parts share a similar architecture: several 16b
+the AD5560.
+These 2 parts share a similar architecture: several

 current ranging.

-and Pad-down.
-It is also available on two evaluation board, one
+Pad-down.
+It is also available on two evaluation board, one for

-boards and 7pad-down in stock.
-Digikey has no Eval boards in
+and 7pad-down in stock.
+Digikey has no Eval boards in stock.

-stock.
 Digikey has about 100 of each of the ICs.
-Mouser has 900
+Mouser has 900 pad-up

 I have one of the AD5522 pad-down eval boards.
 I tested it with